html-validate/html-validate/docs/dev/events.md

 Target node will not have been updated with the new attribute yet (e.g. `node.getAttribute(...)` will return `undefined` or a previous value).

+`originalAttribute` is set when a transformer has modified the attribute and contains the original attribute name, e.g. `ng-class` or `v-bind:class`.

 ## `whitespace`